Seasonal Living

 Physical

-- Start a spring exercise routine — Commit to regular movement 5-6 days per week
+• Start a spring exercise routine.
+Commit to regular movement 5 to 6 days a week.

-- Declutter your home — Kapha accumulates in your environment too; clear out what no longer serves you
+• Declutter your home.
+Kapha accumulates in your environment too.
+Clear what no longer serves you.

-- Spend time in sunlight — Morning sun supports circadian rhythm and vitamin D production
+• Spend time in sunlight.
+Morning sun supports circadian rhythm and vitamin D.

 Mental and Emotional

-- Set intentions — The equinox is a natural time for new beginnings and goal-setting
+• Set intentions.
+The equinox is a natural time for new beginnings.

-- Review and release — What winter habits or patterns are you ready to let go of?
+• Review and release.
+Which winter habits are you ready to let go of?

-- Begin a new practice — Start the meditation or yoga routine you have been considering
+• Begin a new practice.
+Start the meditation or yoga routine you've been considering.

-- Connect socially — Emerging from winter's introversion, seek meaningful connection
+• Connect socially.
+After winter's introversion, seek meaningful contact.

 Spiritual